My Pop-11 / Poplog page

 - timing_test.p: Two timing functions which only run the procedure once (as opposed to the builtin

-timing which runs many times).
+which runs many times).
 One definition is a syntax word, the other is a procedure proper.
 Includes a simple test.

-- tparse_test_swe.p: Test of parsing swedish sentences given a simple grammar and lexicon.
+- tparse_test_swe.p: Test of parsing Swedish sentences given a simple grammar and lexicon.
 Uses the TPARSE library.

-Note: Some of the above program requires functions from the GOSPL (Global Open Source Poplog Library) library, such as split, split_with.
-The library is available from www.cs.bham.ac.uk/research/projects/poplog/, or more specific here: gospl_1_2_0.tar.gz
+Note: Some of the above program requires functions from the GOSPL (Global Open Source Poplog Library) library, such as split

 Created by Hakan Kjellerstrand (hakank@bonetmail.com)